dhruv13x/geminiai-cli/README.md

 - `geminiai restore --cloud`: Restore your configuration from the oldest backup archive stored in your B2 bucket.
 - `geminiai list-backups --cloud`: List available backups in your B2 bucket.

+#### Cloud Synchronization

+This feature ensures consistency between your local backup repository and your Backblaze B2 bucket by only adding missing files, without overwriting existing data.

+- `geminiai cloud-sync`: Uploads any local `.tar.gz` backup archives that are missing from your configured Backblaze B2 bucket.
+- `geminiai local-sync`: Downloads any `.tar.gz` backup archives from your Backblaze B2 bucket that are missing from your local backup directory.

 ## Usage Examples

 **1. Create a local backup:**